-With respect to Medical Plan and Dental Plan coverage, you and your covered dependents may choose to continue the coverage option that you had as an active employee or you may elect a different option at the time you initially enroll for COBRA coverage.
-(Because the Vision Plan has only one option, there is no opportunity to change that coverage if you continue it under COBRA.)
-If coverage is changed for active employees, the same changes will be provided to individuals with COBRA coverage.
-In addition, you and your covered dependents may change coverage during Annual Benefits Enrollment, if a qualified change in status occurs, or at other times, to the same extent that active employees may do so.
+With respect to Medical Plan, Dental Plan and Vision Plan coverage, you and your covered dependents may choose to continue the coverage option that you had as an active employee.
+You and your covered dependents may subsequently change coverage during the next Annual Benefits Enrollment, if a qualified change in status occurs, or at other times, to the same extent that active employees may do so.